A True Story of Famous Welsh Gypsies

 The childhood of real-life Romani Eldra Roberts was the basis for the S4C Film Drama Eldra, now available on DVD by ValleyStream.

 It's a sad fact that the real-life "Eldra" never lived to see the release of this award-winning 35mm film, having unfortunately passed away into the next life - as Romani folki believe - two years previously.
-Teleri and Nia, her two daughters, are certain their mother would have been "proud" of the outcome and even more proud for Romani culture that the Welsh language broadcaster S4C, especially noted for their world-spanning animations, had the vision to commission such a piece of filmic brilliance fit for world cinema.
+Teleri and Nia, her two daughters, are certain their mother would have been "proud" of the outcome and more prouder for Romani culture that the Welsh language broadcaster S4C, noted for their world-spanning animations, had the vision to commission such a piece of filmic brilliance fit for world cinema.

 Eldra was originally produced by Teliesyn for S4C